Qasim ibn Muhammad al-Bakrji

-Qasim bin Muhammad Al-Bakrji (Arabic:قاسم بن محمد البكرجي), whose full name is Qasim Al-Bakrji ibn Muhammad, also known by the name Al-Bakrji Al-Hanafi Al-Halabi, was a poet and writer from the city of Aleppo in Syria.
-A number of poetic collections were published for him, the most important and prominent of which were “The Ornament of the Nobal Contract) (Arabic title: Hilyat Al-Eqd Al-Badee') in which he explained one of his works, "Explanation of Al-Khazrajiyya" (Arabic title: Sharh Al-Khazrajiyya) which he wrote for his line, in Dar Al-Kutub, and "Explanation of the Hamzian Poem" (Arabic title: Sharh Hamzeyyet Al-Busairi), as well as the book “" Durr elected from the like of the Arabs" (Arabic title:Al-Durr Al-Muntakhab men Amthal al-Arabs)..
+Qasim ibn Muhammad al-Bakrji (Arabic:قاسم بن محمد البكرجي), whose full name is Qasim al-Bakrji ibn Muhammad, also known by the name al-Bakrji al-Hanafi al-Halabi, was a poet and writer from the city of Aleppo in Syria.
+A number of poetic collections were published for him, the most important and prominent of which were "The Ornament of the Nobal Contract) (Arabic title: Hilyat al-Eqd al-Badee') in which he explained one of his works, "Explanation of al-Khazrajiyya" (Arabic title: Sharh al-Khazrajiyya) which he wrote for his line, in Dar al-Kutub, and "Explanation of the Hamzian Poem" (Arabic title: Sharh Hamzeyyet al-Busairi), as well as the book “" Durr elected from the like of the Arabs" (Arabic title:Al-Durr al-Muntakhab men Amthal al-Arabs)..

 Early life and education

-Qasim bin Muhammad Al-Bakrji was born in the city of Aleppo in Syria and grew up there.
+Qasim ibn Muhammad al-Bakrji was born in the city of Aleppo in Syria and grew up there.
 He studied in the same city at the hands of a number of Aleppo's writers, teachers and scholars.
-Qasim bin Muhammad specialized in the science of hadith, jurisprudence and Islamic inheritance jurisprudence.
+Qasim ibn Muhammad specialized in the science of hadith, jurisprudence and Islamic inheritance jurisprudence.
 Later on, he focused on Arabic, eloquence, rhetoric, Badee' science and poetry.
-At the beginning of his career, Qassem bin Mohammad Al-Bakrji explained the systems of Zehafat and poetic problems.
+At the beginning of his career, Qassem ibn Mohammad al-Bakrji explained the systems of Zehafat and poetic problems.

 Career

-Qasim bin Mohammad Al-Bakrji started his career early, concentrating at first on the science of hadith, jurisprudence and Islamic inheritance.
-He published a number of books in this field similar to "Hilyat Al-Eqd Al-Badee' ", " Sharh Al-Khazrajiyya" and "Sharh Hamzeyyet Al-Busairi" in addition to " Al-Durr Al-Muntakhab men Amthal al-Arabs.”
+Qasim ibn Mohammad al-Bakrji started his career early, concentrating at first on the science of hadith, jurisprudence and Islamic inheritance.
+He published a number of books in this field similar to "Hilyat al-Eqd al-Badee' ", " Sharh al-Khazrajiyya" and "Sharh Hamzeyyet al-Busairi" in addition to " al-Durr al-Muntakhab men Amthal al-Arabs."
 He continued writing and published other books in different fields including "Shefa' al-Alil fe Nadm al-Zehafat wa al-Elal" in which he focused on poetry and everything related to it.
 He also authored "Al-Mattla' al-Badri al Badi'et al.-Bakri" which he wrote by his own handwriting and which reached Damietta Center library in Egypty.
 Finally, he wrote "Natiget al-Huja wa al-Elghaz fe al-Ma'mi wa al-Ahaji wa al-Alghz."

 Works

-Here is a list of the most famous works of the Syrian poet and writer Qasim bin Mohammad Al-Bakrji:
+Here is a list of the most famous works of the Syrian poet and writer Qasim ibn Mohammad al-Bakrji: